 While it doesn't exactly count as an immune boost, keeping germs from spreading can certainly save you getting sick.
 Get your child in the habit of washing their hands after using the bathroom, being outside or handling pets and before eating.
 Once your child has gotten sick, be sure to toss their toothbrush.
 Both viruses and bacteria can transfer from one toothbrush to another, and bacteria can re-infect your child again.

 Regular physical movement can boost your immune system, so make movement a part of your family activities.
 Go for walks or bike rides together, or join them in playing games in the yard or at the play ground.
+Getting plenty of fresh air and sunlight does wonders for our immune system as well, so getting moving outside is like the cherry on top!

 Leave the antibiotics for bacterial infections